g0tmk/dotfiles-linux/README.md

 #### TODO:
+- figure out why this is printed on all terminals after resume from sleep:

+        Message from syslogd@hostname at Oct 28 19:19:49 ...
+         kernel:[81882.054948] \__common_interrupt: 5.33 No irq handler for vector

 - fix some folders which get stowed automatically during install
   - sublime-text-4 folder gets symlinked in its entirety - maybe not what we want
   - sublime-merge